jsecchiero/miner/README.md

 ## usage

-Use the SCRIPT env variable for choose the desired tool or install one yourself
+Use the SCRIPT env variable for choose the desired tool

 ## example